EdisonLeeeee/SpikeNet/README.md

 + Tmall
 + Patent

-All dataset can be found at [dropbox](https://www.dropbox.com/sh/palzyh5box1uc1v/AACSLHB7PChT-ruN-rksZTCYa?dl=0).
+All dataset can be found at [Dropbox](https://www.dropbox.com/sh/palzyh5box1uc1v/AACSLHB7PChT-ruN-rksZTCYa?dl=0).
 You can download the datasets and put them in the folder `data/`, e.g., `data/dblp`.

 ## (Optional) Re-generate node features via DeepWalk
 Since these datasets have no associated node features, we have generated node features via unsupervised DeepWalk method (saved as `.npy` format).
-You can find them at [dropbox](https://www.dropbox.com/sh/palzyh5box1uc1v/AACSLHB7PChT-ruN-rksZTCYa?dl=0) as well.
+You can find them at [Dropbox](https://www.dropbox.com/sh/palzyh5box1uc1v/AACSLHB7PChT-ruN-rksZTCYa?dl=0) as well.
-Only upload `dblp.npy` is uploaded due to size limit and please feel free to contact me if you need `tmall.npy` or `patent.npy`.
+Only `dblp.npy` is uploaded due to size limit of Dropbox.
+Please feel free to contact me if you need `tmall.npy` or `patent.npy`.

 We also provide the script toe generate the node features.
 Alternatively, you can generate them on your end (this will take about minutes to hours):